Deformation of $F$-injectivity and local cohomology: Introduction

 \section{Introduction}

 A central and interesting question in the study of singularities is how they behave under deformation.
 Given a local ring of positive characteristic, view this ring as the total space of a fibration.
-The special fiber of this fibration is a hypersurface in $R$, i.e., a variety with coordinate ring $R/xR$ where $x \in R$ is not a zero divisor.
-An important question is if the singularity type of the total space $R$ is no worse than the singularity type as the special fiber.
-This deformation question has been studied in detail for singularities defined by Frobenius \cite{Fed,Singh} where it is noted that $F$-rationality deforms always and both $F$-purity and $F$-regularity fail to deform in general.
-It is an open conjecture that $F$-injectivity deforms.
-This is supported by recent work showing the characteristic $0$ analogue of this singularity type, i.e., Du Bois singularities, deform \cite{KoSch1}.
-Recall that a local ring $(R,\fm)$ of prime characteristic $p>0$ is \textit{F-injective}, if the Frobenius action on the local cohomology $H^i_{\fm}(R)$, induced by the Frobenius map on $R$, is injective for all $i \ge 0$.
-It is easy to show that $F$-injectivity deforms when $R$ is Cohen-Macaulay, and this article gives sufficient criteria for $F$-injectivity to deform beyond this context.
+The special fiber of this fibration is a hypersurface in $R$, i.e., a variety with coordinate ring $R/xR$ where $x \in R$ is a regular element.
+An important question is whether or not the singularity type of the total space $R$ is no worse than the singularity type as the special fiber.
+This deformation question has been studied in detail for singularities defined by Frobenius \cite{Fed,Singhb} where it is noted that $F$-rationality always deforms and both $F$-purity and $F$-regularity fail to deform in general.
+An important and outstanding conjecture asserts that $F$-injectivity deforms in general.
+Recall that a local ring $(R, \fm)$ of prime characteristic $p>0$ is \textit{F-injective} provided the Frobenius action on the local cohomology $H^i_{\fm}(R)$ induced by the Frobenius map on $R$, is injective for all $i \ge 0$.
+The general conjecture is supported by recent work showing the characteristic $0$ analogue of $F$-injective singularities, called Du Bois singularities, deform \cite{KoSch1}.
+When $R$ is Cohen-Macaualy, it is known that $F$-injectivity deforms \cite{Fed}.
+Our main theorem describes a condition sufficient to guarantee $F$-injective to deform which only requires information about the special fiber and not the total space.